GearHost/Docs/docs/email-android.md

     1. Follow the same steps above under **Incoming Settings**

-32. Your email account is now setup.
+32. Your email account is now setup

 **Tip:** Do you want secure email?
 Be sure to [open a support ticket](https://www.gearhost.com/documentation/how-to-open-a-support-ticket) so we can set it up for you!